 The municipal primary was held on March 25, and the municipal general election is on April 29.
 More than two dozen parishes are deciding local races or propositions, or both.

 Registration, absentee and early voting deadlines for the upcoming municipal general election is available at the secretary of state’s website.

 The primary is Oct.
 14, and the general election is Nov.
 18.

 Polls are open from 7 a.m. to 8 p.m.
 You may cast a ballot as long as you were in line before 8 p.m.

 More information about candidates is available at the secretary of state’s website.
 Sample ballots will be available about three weeks before the election.

-Redistricting has changed certain boundaries of the state’s U.S. congressional districts.
-These changes may affect which candidates appear on your ballot.
+Redistricting in 2022 has changed certain boundaries of the state’s U.S. congressional districts.
+Note that lawsuits over the new districts are pending.

 If a candidate wins the primary by a majority vote, that race will not appear on the general election ballot.

 Anyone 65 or older can vote absentee by mail.
 Others can vote absentee for approved reasons, such as a disability or being out of town during the voting period.

 Request an absentee ballot online, by mail or in person: